marklauter/lexi/README.md

 }
 ```

+## Practical Parser Example
 The `Math.Parser` implements a classic term/factor recusive descent parser.
-It uses the lexer to get the next token as required.
 The parser returns an expression tree that can be evaluated to get the result.
+We use the lexer to get the next token with calls to one of the `Lexer.NextMatch` overloads as required.

 ```csharp
 using Lexi;